aditya-prayaga/FinSight/README.md

 ### Anomalies Detection and Alerts

-Detecting and managing anomalies in the data is critical to maintain the integrity and accuracy of the pipeline outputs.
+Covers the methods for detecting data anomalies and setting up alert systems.
+This includes using statistical methods or ML models to identify outliers and errors, and configuring Airflow or other tools to send alerts in case of data issues.
 The calculate_and_display_anomalies function is designed to:

 1. Anomaly Detection: Using the inferred schema and generated statistics, the function validates the data to detect any anomalies.
 These anomalies could be deviations from the expected data distribution, missing values, or outliers.
 2. Anomaly Visualization: Displaying the detected anomalies helps in understanding the nature and extent of data issues.
 Visualization tools provided by TFDV are used to make this process intuitive.